jambonz/jambonz-infrastructure/packer/jambonz-sbc-sip/README.md

 # packer-jambonz-mini

 A [packer](https://www.packer.io/) template to build an AMI containing everything needed to run jambonz on a single EC2 instance.
-The base linux distro is Debian 10 (buster).
+The base linux distro is Debian 11 (bullseye).

 ## Installing